 Today, IP Australia, the direct descendant of the Patent Office, has grown significantly and receives many thousands of applications per year for patents, trade marks and designs and plant breeder's rights.

-Moreover, our role has evolved into the administrator of a strong and competitive intellectual property system that encourages clever Australians to value their ideas and realise the enormous potential in protecting and commercialising their intellectual property.
+Our role has evolved into the administrator of a strong and competitive intellectual property (IP) system.
+We encourage Australians to value their ideas and realise the enormous potential in protecting and commercialising their IP.